skambuilds/PySpark-EMR-FraudDetection/README.md

 **Miss Rate**  | 0.7892 | 0.7846 | 0.7776 | 0.7376 | 0.7742
 **Model Exectution Time** | **5 min** | **5 min** | **5 min** | **5 min** | **5 min**

 We can see that there are no significant variations in the results between different iterations.
-Conversely, compering the two different conditions, we can notice a little perfomance drop regarding the Area Under ROC and the Model Execution Time using a shuffled dataset.
+Conversely, compering the two different conditions, we can notice a little perfomance drop regarding the Area Under ROC and the Model Execution Time using a randomly shuffled dataset.
+The cross validation has been executed with the "Configuration 3" of the cluster which is indicated in the next section.

 #### Quantative results